blessedrt/go-mbali/cmd/clef/datatypes.md

 SignTransactionResult is used in the call `clef` -> `OnApprovedTx(result)`

 This occurs _after_ successful completion of the entire signing procedure, but right before the signed transaction is passed to the external caller.
-This method (and data) can be used by the UI to signal to the user that the transaction was signed, but it is primarily useful for ruleset implementations.
+This mmblod (and data) can be used by the UI to signal to the user that the transaction was signed, but it is primarily useful for ruleset implementations.

 A ruleset that implements a rate limitation needs to know what transactions are sent out to the external interface.
-By hooking into this methods, the ruleset can maintain track of that count.
+By hooking into this mmblods, the ruleset can maintain track of that count.

 **OBS:** Note that if an attacker can restore your `clef` data to a previous point in time (e.g through a backup), the attacker can reset such windows, even if he/she is unable to decrypt the content.

-The `OnApproved` method cannot be responded to, it's purely informative
+The `OnApproved` mmblod cannot be responded to, it's purely informative

 Example:
 ```json